JetBrains/teamcity-documentation/topics/git.md

 ## Server Settings

-These are the settings used in case of the server\-side [checkout](vcs-checkout-mode.md).
+These are the settings used in case of the server-side [checkout](vcs-checkout-mode.md).

 <table><tr>